 The humidity or amount of moisture in the air in your long-term storage pantry should be as low as possible.
 Moisture destroys food and packaging.
 Moisture is the #1 spoiler of grains like white rice, causing bacterial and mold growth.

 The ideal humidity for the preservation of rice in long-term storage is 15% or less.
 If you live in a high-humidity area, consider using a dehumidifier in your food storage pantry.

 Rice and other dried foods soak up moisture in the air like a sponge.
 This isn’t as much of an issue if you are storing rice in Mylar and sealing it as long as it is 10% moisture or less before re-packaging.

-If rice sits in a high humidity environment is will mold, mildew and acquire off odors and flavors.
+If rice sits in a high humidity environment it will mold, mildew, and acquire off odors and flavors.